j0shbl0ck/Intune_Deployment/Application Troubleshooting/README.md

+<h1>APPLICATION TROUBLESHOOOTING</h1>
+This folder contains troubleshooting scripts and applications to better assist an admin in removing applications from a device.
+Applications and scripts are <b>AS IS</b> and provide no libaility to a device.

 **Find_Product_Code.ps1**

 This finds the product code of the software to perform "msiexec" functions in PowerShell.
 Note, you may not always be able to find your software.

+**MCPR.exe**

+This uninstalls all McAfee bloatware on a device.

 **MicrosoftProgram_Install_and_Uninstall**